interledgerjs/ilp/README.md

 <a name="module_Sender..createSender..payRequest"></a>

 #### createSender~payRequest(paymentParams) ⇒ <code>Promise.&lt;String&gt;</code>
-Pay for a payment request
+Pay for a payment request.
+Uses a determinstic transfer id so that paying is idempotent (as long as ledger plugins correctly reject multiple transfers with the same id)

 **Kind**: inner method of <code>[createSender](#module_Sender..createSender)</code>
 **Returns**: <code>Promise.&lt;String&gt;</code> - Resolves with the condition fulfillment